GMOD/jbrowse-plugin-template/README.md

 To develop against JBrowse Web:

-- Update `jbrowse_config.json` with the name of your plugin (same name as was used in "my-plugin" in `package.json`) and the correct url (easiest way to get the url filename is to run build the project and then look for the file that ends in `.umd.development.js`)
 - Start a development version of JBrowse Web (see [here](https://github.com/GMOD/jbrowse-components/blob/master/CONTRIBUTING.md))
 - In this project, run `yarn start` (or `npm run start`)